-We seek to host a welcoming community for those whose experience with organized religion has left them wounded, troubled, disillusioned or in exile.
-We hope that we can provide a place of rest and renewal where seekers can experience God’s unconditional love and total nonviolence as a healing presence in their lives.
+We aim to foster and nurture a welcoming community for those who are disillusioned with organized religion but continue to have faith in a loving God.
+We provide content, tools, resources, and events where seekers can experience God’s unconditional love and total nonviolence as a healing presence in their lives.

 Why the Raven?

 It is true the raven is a carrion bird that feeds on the carcasses of dead animals, which isn’t exactly cute and cuddly behavior.
 But it is not true that because the raven flocks toward death his appearance means death is heading our way.

 What’s the truth about ravens?
 Naturalists tell us that rather than having some sort of twisted relationship with death, they are playful and very intelligent birds.
 They make their own toys and have been observed sliding down snowbanks or flying loop-de-loops, apparently just for fun.
 Nothing to be afraid of here!

 It’s no big deal that even though the truth about ravens is readily accessible, we look away from the truth in order to enjoy being scared by horror movies or on Halloween.
 It doesn’t matter much that a flock of ravens is still known as a “murder” or an “unkindness”.

 The Truth About Ourselves